tbranyen/diffhtml/packages/diffhtml-components/README.md

   <${MyComponent} message="setting props via class" />
 `);

-// Defining your component as a web component is completely optional, but can be
+// Defining your component as a web component is completely optional and easy,
-// an interesting way to
+// just use the standard `customElements.define` function and provide a tag
+// name.
+Now <my-component prop=value>childNodes[]</my-component> should work
+// as expected.
 customElements.define('my-component', MyComponent);

 innerHTML(document.body, html`